lampv318/music-sharing/README.md

 ![Screenshot 2023-06-06 at 01 19 43](https://github.com/lampv318/music-sharing/assets/22747775/2da3f2d0-b961-43c9-8b7d-01bab6356c00)

-- Share a video or receive notification from other user
+- Share a video and make other user receive the notification

 ![Screen Recording 2023-06-06 at 01 13 19](https://github.com/lampv318/music-sharing/assets/22747775/8cdea3b0-3a57-4dad-bb3b-2a82209a2612)

 # Troubleshooting

+- when server is started by docker, need to click create database and migrate on browser